Triceps Tendonitis Specialist

 - Non-steroidal anti-inflammatory drugs (NSAIDs) may also be recommended to reduce inflammation and pain.
 If first-line treatment does not work, Dr. Okoroha may inject a corticosteroid directly into the affected arm or may recommend a platelet-rich plasma (PRP) injection and physical therapy.

 If conservative treatments do not alleviate your symptoms, Dr. Okoroha may perform surgery.
 Through surgery the tendon can be cut and reattached to an area of the elbow called the olecranon (tendon repair) or may require grafting.
 With grafting, a bone graft (transplanted bone tissue) is placed on the damaged site to fill the gap after removal of the damaged tendon.

-If you have experienced triceps tendonitis, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced triceps tendonitis, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.